You Are Children of Light

 For Freedom the Anointed Has Set Us Free

-Paul, an apostle—not from men, nor through man, but through Jesus the Anointed, and God the Father, who raised him from the dead—
+Paul, an apostle—not from men, nor through man, but through Jesus the Anointed, and God The Father, who raised him from the dead—

 and all the brothers who are with me, to the assemblies of Galatia:

-But even though we, or an angel from heaven, should preach to you any “good news” other than that which we preached to you, let him be cursed.
+But were an angel from heaven preach to you any “good news” other than that which we preached to you, woe to him.

 Revealed, Not Taught

-nor did I go up to Jerusalem to those who were apostles before me, but I went away into Arabia.
+nor did I go up to Jerusalem to consult those who were apostles before me, but I went away into Arabia.
 Then I returned to Damascus.

 The Right Hand of Fellowship